 Bloggers combine the writing skill of a journalist or book author with some of a web administrator's technical knowledge required to maintain a site.
 In addition, bloggers need to be creative enough to do their blog's design, name and marketing.

-The technical (blog platform), administrative (user management, marketing and emailing) and creative aspects (theme) of a blog can be handled by third parties, but the core idea and the content provided, at least initially, has to be quality content provided by you.
+The technical (blog platform), administrative (user management, marketing and emailing) and creative aspects (theme) of a blog can be handled by third parties, but the core idea and content, at least initially, have to be of high quality and provided by you.

-When your blog grows to the size of an e-Zine or Forbes, you have the luxury and available resources to hire writers and editors, but for now the assumption is that when you start up you are on your own.
+When your blog grows to the size of an e-Zine or Forbes, you'll have the luxury and available resources to hire writers and editors, but for now, the assumption is that when you start up, you are on your own.

 What Makes a Blogger a Professional?